farazsth98/farazsth98.github.io/_posts/2016-09-11-_int_free-Mental-Snapshot.md

 ## Consolidate backwards

-The heap is a dynamic data structure that contains contigious memory chunks.
+The heap is a dynamic data structure that contains contiguous memory chunks.
 Some chunks are in use, some are not and the wilderness as the last chunk for future allocations.
 From the figure below, say we want to free `chunk 4`.
 Because `p->prev_inuse == 0` malloc is making 2 assumptions.

 1. The previous chunk is `FREE`.
 2. Because the previous chunk is `FREE` it will be part of a free list.